alinajadebarnett/mammoAL/README.md

-# Codebase for Active Learning Mammo Project - TODO
+# Codebase for Active Learning Mammo Project

 ## Running an experiment